PLEASE NOTE: There is now a newer version of this binocular, take a look at my full Minox BL 8x33 HD Binocular Review for full details.

 Whilst the manufacturers have many instruments to tell them just how well their lenses, prisms and coatings perform, it is how they perform in the real world with "real" eyes that is important to you and me.
 As with every binocular review that I have done, I compared the view through these with my "benchmark" 10x26 compact and 10x42 full size binoculars.
 I don't reveal what binoculars I use as the benchmark as I feel that that is not important or fair to the manufacturers, but both are what I would call good quality middle of the range binoculars and are the same pairs that I use for all my reviews.
 It is in this way that I can make an informed opinion of the brightness, clarity and sharpness of the imaged produced.

 The image of the Minox was far brighter than that of the benchmark 10x26 compacts and even matched the benchmark 10x42's during the day.
 Testing them in the poorer light conditions at sunrise, the difference was much more noticeable and the Minox easily outperformed both of my benchmarks.
 Overall I was extremely impressed with the view through these Minox BL Binoculars, the image was very bright and sharp.
-What is more is I could not see any colour fringing or softening of the image on the edge of the image that you find in poorer quality binoculars.
+What is more is the amount of colour fringing and softening of the image on the edge of the image was minimal and far less than that you often find in poorer quality binoculars.
 Very Impressive.

 Wide Field of View